temoto-framework/temoto/README.md

 ### Code Explained
 >
 >``` c++
->temoto_er_manager::ERManagerInterface ermi(true);
+>temoto_process_manager::ProcessManagerInterface pmi(true);
 >```
->Create External Resource Manager Interface object that provides a simplified API for communicating with the External Resource Manager.
-The boolean "true", that's passed to the constructor of ERM interface tells it whether it should be initialised immediately, or that's done later by the user.
+>Create PM Interface object that provides a simplified API for communicating with the Process Manager.
+The boolean "true", that's passed to the constructor of PM interface tells it whether it should be initialised immediately, or that's done later by the user.

 <br/>

 >``` c++
->ermi.registerUpdateCallback(resourceFailureCallback);
+>pmi.registerUpdateCallback(resourceFailureCallback);
 >```
 >You can register a custom routine (not required) where resource failures are reported.

 <br/>

 >``` c++
->temoto_er_manager::LoadExtResource load_resource_msg = ermi.loadSysResource("gnome-calculator");
+>temoto_process_manager::LoadProcess load_process_msg = pmi.loadSysResource("gnome-calculator");
 >
 >ros::Duration(5).sleep();
 >
->ermi.unloadResource(load_resource_msg);
+>pmi.unloadResource(load_process_msg);
 >```
 >Load the Gnome calculator as an example of a regular system program.
 Additional arguments can also be passed as a second `std::string` variable.
 >
 >ER Manager allows to invoke ROS executables, ROS launch files and other programs.
-The `loadRosResource` and `loadSysResource` methods return a `temoto_er_manager::LoadExtResource` object which contains the details regarding the query.
+The `loadRosResource` and `loadSysResource` methods return a `temoto_process_manager::LoadProcess` object which contains the details regarding the query.
 This can be later used to unload the resource.

 <br/>

 >``` c++
->ermi.loadRosResource("rqt_graph", "rqt_graph");
+>pmi.loadRosResource("rqt_graph", "rqt_graph");
 >```
 >Load a ROS program an example of a ROS executable (regularly invoked via `rosrun`).
 The first parameter indicates the ROS package name and the second indicates the executable.
 Additional arguments can also be passed as a third `std::string` variable.
 The same method can be used to load ROS launch files.
 >
->Note that this time the `unloadResource` was not invoked, as the destructor of `ermi` object automatically unloads all loaded resources.
+>Note that this time the `unloadResource` was not invoked, as the destructor of `pmi` object automatically unloads all loaded resources.

 <br/>